Ladies and Gentlemen (Warhol series)

-Ladies and Gentlemen is a 1975 series of paintings by American pop artist Andy Warhol.
-Commissioned by Italian dealer Luciano Anselmino in 1974, the paintings depict Black American and Latinx transgender women and drag queens.
-The series consists of 284 silkscreen prints.
+Ladies and Gentlemen is a 1975 series of portraits by American artist Andy Warhol.
+Commissioned in 1974 by the Italian art dealer Luciano Anselmino, the series comprises 268 silkscreen paintings and a portfolio of ten screenprints issued in an edition of 250.
+Based on Polaroid photographs taken by Warhol, the portraits depict Black American and Latinx transgender women and drag queens.
+Although one of Warhol's lesser-known series, it provided early visibility to a marginalized community and marked a departure from his celebrity portraiture, documenting New York's 1970s underground culture while exploring themes of identity, gender performance, and the ethics of representation.

 Background

-In May 1974, Andy Warhol was approached by Italian dealer Luciano Anselmino in Torino about commissioning a series of large-edition prints and maybe paintings.
-Anselmino recommended that Warhol paint portraits of drag queens.
-According to Bob Colacello, who was the editor Interview magazine, Warhol said, "'Drag queens were out,' but Anselmino persisted, suggesting portraits of Candy, Jackie, and Holly.
-Andy said Candy was dead, and Jackie and Holly would drive him crazy, asking for more money every time they heard one had sold."
-Anselmino was asked by Warhol to come up with another idea, but later that day he brought up drag queens once more and said, "They shouldn't be beautiful transvestites who could pass for women, but funny-looking ones, with beards, who were obviously men trying to pass."
-Warhol reluctantly agreed and suggested that he could photograph Colacello.
-Even though Warhol offered to give him a portrait, Colacello insisted that he didn't want to be immortalized in drag.
+In May 1974, Italian art dealer Luciano Anselmino approached Pop artist Andy Warhol in Turin about commissioning a series of large-edition prints and possibly paintings.
+Anselmino suggested that Warhol make portraits of drag queens.
+According to Bob Colacello, then editor of Interview magazine, Warhol initially dismissed the idea, saying that "drag queens were out."
+Anselmino persisted, proposing portraits of Candy Darling, Jackie Curtis, and Holly Woodlawn.
+Warhol rejected the suggestions, noting that Darling was dead and that Curtis and Woodlawn would continually ask for more money whenever one of their portraits sold.

+Warhol asked Anselmino to suggest another subject, but Anselmino later returned to the idea of drag queens.
+He specified that the subjects should not be "beautiful transvestites who could pass for women," but rather "funny-looking ones, with beards, who were obviously men trying to pass."
+Warhol eventually agreed to the project and suggested that Colacello pose in drag for the portraits.
+Although Warhol offered to give him a portrait, Colacello initially declined, saying that he did not want to be immortalized in drag.

 During another trip to Europe in July 1974, Warhol's manager Fred Hughes brought Anselmino along.
-Anselmino informed Warhol that he had secured funding for the Drag Queen series, several hundred thousand dollars, as well as a museum in Ferrera, the Palazzo dei Diamanti, to display it.
-Upson returning to New York later that month, Colacello posed in drag for Warhol at the Factory, but Warhol decided the photos were "unusable."
+Anselmino told Warhol that he had secured several hundred thousand dollars in funding for the project, as well as an agreement for the series to be exhibited at the Palazzo dei Diamanti in Ferrara.
+After returning to New York later that month, Colacello posed in drag for Warhol at the Factory, but Warhol deemed the resulting photographs "unusable."